seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Then have at you with my wit!
 I will dry-beat you
 with an iron wit, and put up my iron dagger.
 Answer
 me like men:
-‘When griping grief the heart doth wound,
+'When griping grief the heart doth wound,
 And doleful dumps the mind oppress,
-Then music with her silver sound’--
+Then music with her silver sound'--
-why ‘silver sound’? why ‘music with her silver
+why 'silver sound'? why 'music with her silver
-sound’?
+sound'?
 What say you, Simon Catling?

 **Musician**
 Marry, sir, because silver hath a sweet sound.